-Unfortunately, there is no strict rule book on how to tackle acne effectively, as like most skin issues, every person has their own difficulties with acne.
+Unfortunately, there is no strict rule book on how to tackle acne effectively, as like most skin issues, every person has their own difficulties.
 Some people’s skin is determined by genetic factors, whereas others will experience breakouts under bouts of emotional and physical stress.
-Therefore, not every treatment will suit every person’s skin.
+Therefore, not every treatment will suit every person’s own acne journey.
 However, there are a few simple steps to incorporate into your skincare routine that will help to make a difference.

 Firstly, it is important that you keep your face clean.
 It is advised that you wash your face twice a day, once in the morning and before you go to sleep.
 This will help to unclog your pores and fight off certain bacteria that can aggravate acne further.
 Try using a mild cleanser with warm water, and do not wash your face in an overbearing fashion, as this can irritate pimples.

 Moreover, it is fundamental that you do not squeeze pimples or blackheads.
 Although for many people it is second nature to squeeze spots, this does more harm than good.
 By aggravating the acne further, you run the risk of infecting the affected area, and increasing the risk of scaring.
 Instead, use a product containing salicylic acid, which will help reduce redness and swelling.

 Acne and Makeup